Datasciensyash/ReviewClassifier/README.md

 #### Data preparation
-Dataset was originally stored in `50,000` `.txt` files, but during the data preparation process were created pandas `DataFrame`s with train and test samples.
-Also, i've dropped non-unique samples from dataset, which reduced size of train and test sets to `24,904` and `24,801` respectively.
+Dataset was originally stored in `50,000` `.txt` files.
+They were merged and converted to `pandas.DataFrame`s with train and test samples.
+Also, I've dropped non-unique samples from dataset, which reduced the size of train and test sets to `24,904` and `24,801` respectively.
 These files are stored in `./dataset/` directory (in `.pkl` format).

 ---